victorblaga/joni-dep/README.md

 - By default, as per the conventions of typesafe config, the `ConfigParser` looks for a `application.conf` and/or `reference.conf` on the classpath.
-- However, this behaviour can be overriden by supplying a `--resources` and/or `--files`.
+- However, this behaviour can be overriden by supplying a `--resources` and/or `--files` arg.
 The `resources` should point to a list of resource configuration names.
 The `files` should point to a list of configuration filesystem paths.
 The order is `resources` first and `files` last.